Order and Justice: Decline and dissolution (2016–2025)

 By the summer of 2018, negotiations started between Lithuanian Farmers and Greens Union, Social Democratic Labour Party of Lithuania and the Order and Justice considering possible cooperation between them.
 On September 11, 2018, those parties signed a confidence and supply agreement.
 On May 29, 2019, Social Democratic Labour Party of Lithuania and Order and Justice chairmen Gediminas Kirkilas and Remigijus Žemaitaitis announced to public that talks about expanded coalition between these parties and Lithuanian Farmers and Greens Union has started.
 On June 7, 2019, Electoral Action of Poles in Lithuania – Christian Families Alliance council agreed that party should join these talks, which were concluded on July 5, 2019.

 New coalition lasted just for two months as the Order and Justice parliamentary group dissolved itself on September 10, 2019, when majority of the Order and Justice parliamentary group's members founded new parliamentary group called "For the Welfare of Lithuania" (which by itself existed up until mid-January 2020).
 On September 19, 2019, this parliamentary group signed a confidence and supply agreement with coalition's parties.
 On October 23, 2019, the Order and Justice had been expelled from coalition.

 By the end of 2018, Rolandas Paksas left the party.
 By this Order and Justice lost its representative in the European Parliament.
 In 2019 and 2020 the party lost many notorious members (e. g.
 Petras Gražulis, Kęstas Komskis) by expulsions or resignations.
 On September 25, 2019, Remigijus Žemaitaitis proposed formation of new party called "Sovereign Lithuania" or "United Lithuania – Sovereign Lithuania".

 Prior the 2020 parliamentary election, former party members joined ranks not only in the Freedom and Justice, but also in the Lithuanian Farmers and Greens Union (e. g.
 Algimantas Dumbrava) and in the Liberal Movement (e. g. most of Pagėgiai Municipality members along with the mayor, Vaidas Bendaravičius).

 Party underwent a prolonged disestablishment, partly due to being a defendant in criminal proceedings.
 Almantas Petkus, the former secretary-general lead the party through this time.
-Finally, the party was convicted for BK 226, influence peddling in November 2023 and ordered to pay around €113 thousand in damages while another €279 thousand were confiscated as ilicit gains.
+Finally, the party was convicted for BK 226, influence peddling in November 2023 and ordered to pay around €113 thousand in damages while another €279 thousand were confiscated as illicit gains.
 However then the party was subsequently liquidated on 2 January 2025.